 If you go for the integrated structure, you should explain each of the poems' themes in the same paragraphs, while ensuring that each of the main body paragraphs has a different theme.

-Try not to repeat yourself when restating your ideas so as not to bore the reader and make them re-read what they have already read.
+Try not to repeat yourself when restating your ideas so as not to bore the reader and make them go back to what they have already read.

 Brainstorming and researching the subjects well is absolutely essential because that way you can learn about their similarities and differences.
-Gather as much information as you can, including irrelevant or unnecessary information, which can be filtered out later.
+Gather as much information as you can, including what you think irrelevant or unnecessary information, which can be filtered out later.

-Choose a structure you would like t to use for your essay, which will make it much easier for your readers to follow your train of thought.
+Choose a structure you would like to use for your essay and which will make it easier for your readers to follow your train of thought.

-The contrast and comparison essay's conclusion isn't much different from that of the majority of other essays, its primary objective being to recap all significant points discussed and present your viewpoint in an easy to understand manner.
-Be sure to proofread the paper twice or more, correcting all errors before submitting the essay.
+The contrast and comparison essay's conclusion isn't much different from that of the majority of other essays, its primary objective being to recap all the significant points discussed and present your viewpoint in an easy-to-understand manner.
+Be sure to proofread the paper twice or more, correcting all possible errors before submitting.

-Start your introduction with a quotation to grab the reader's attention, before moving on to the thesis statement, You can also use the background information of the subjects, if there's any, to let the reader know what your essay is all about.
+Start your introduction with a quotation to grab the reader's attention before moving on to the thesis statement.
+You can also use the background information on the subjects, if there's any, to let the reader know what your essay is all about.

 Organize your paragraphs in such a way as to ensure a logical progression towards the conclusion of the essay.
 Emphasize your opinion and use facts and examples to support your viewpoint.

 We've prepared a list of interesting topic to help your creative side gear up for the writing action!